PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 2: Point-Triangle Collision Checking Procedure

 In this step, you will implement a function that checks whether a point is inside the given triangle or not.
-You could find an explanation of this procedure [here](http://www.jeffreythompson.org/collision-detection/tri-point.php#:~:text=To%20test%20if%20a%20point,the%20corners%20of%20the%20triangle.).
+You can find an explanation of a suggested procedure [here](http://www.jeffreythompson.org/collision-detection/tri-point.php#:~:text=To%20test%20if%20a%20point,the%20corners%20of%20the%20triangle.).
-Please note that, you could use the procedure described [here](http://www.jeffreythompson.org/collision-detection/tri-point.php#:~:text=To%20test%20if%20a%20point,the%20corners%20of%20the%20triangle.), but you are free to use any algorithm.
+Please note that you could use the procedure described [here](http://www.jeffreythompson.org/collision-detection/tri-point.php#:~:text=To%20test%20if%20a%20point,the%20corners%20of%20the%20triangle.), but you are also free to use any other algorithms.
 To represent the triangle, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python